EASS-HIT-PART-A-2024-CLASS-IV/Fungo-app/README.md

 **#NOTE:**
 **The program is installed in branch "master"**

+### Short explanation
+Fungo app is a web application, that lets you rent a parking spot in Tel Aviv by regions.
+Each region has it's own price (defined by the project) and there are also regions explanation inside the app on how much time you can rent it, and how much does it cost by the system.

 ### installation
 To clone this project to you computer, please do the next steps:
 ```